 Long chains of monomers are polymers.
 Ethylene becomes polyethylene, propylene becomes polypropylene, styrene becomes polystyrene, etc. A polymer comprised of only one monomer is known as a homopolymer.
-A polymer with two monomers is called a copolymer ( ethylene vinyl acetate EVA )and you guessed it - three polymers is called a terpolymer ( acrylonitrile / butadiene / styrene or ABS ).
+A polymer with two monomers is called a copolymer ( ethylene vinyl acetate EVA )and you guessed it – three polymers is called a terpolymer ( acrylonitrile / butadiene / styrene or ABS is a common example ).

 Bio-based plastics from plants are promoted as better for the environment because of their renewable sources vis-a-vis types of plastic made from non-renewable petroleum-based fossil fuels.
 The giant food companies quickly realized “gen 1” bioplastics would skyrocket their raw material costs..
 Just as ethanol increased prices for other crops, if more land is used for plastic feedstocks, the price of other crops would increase.

 Plastic can be derived from both plants and conventional feedstocks without being biodegradable.
 Braskem’s so-called green plastics are plant plastics derived from cane sugar and are not biodegradable.
 Their polypropylenes and polyethylenes are indistinguishable at a molecular level from fossil fuel based polypropylene and polyethylene.
 It is interesting to note that Braskem is putting on a billion pound annual capacity plant in La Porte, TX.
 Their feedstock choice ?
 Fracked American natural gas, not ethanol derived from sugar cane.
 Their CEO praised the American shale gas feedstocks.